 But since this is my second fall season without going back to school, I?d like to think I?ve come to terms with the fact that I?ve graduated and have adjusted semi-well to my new, post-grad life.
 To help you prep for the transition, here are a few things tips that I?ve learned during my first year out in the ?real world:?

 Maybe my parents were right and getting myself a credit card wasn?t the best idea.

 It may seem like a good idea at the time (Rewards just for shopping online and spending money?
 Yes please!), but this is one of many things your parents were right about.
 After racking up some credit card debt myself, I learned the hard way that spending money you don?t have now is not as easy to pay off when you finally do get your paycheck.

-Supporting yourself entirely is not going to be easy after graduation.
-Make sure to create a budget and stick to it to avoid having to get a credit card that you insist is for “emergencies only,” but end up using for festival tickets, clothes at Forever 21, and the occasional drunchies sesh.
+Supporting yourself entirely is not going to be easy after graduation, especially if you find yourself with debts, luckily there are companies like SoFi who may be able to help you manage this.
+Make sure to create a budget and stick to it to avoid having to get a credit card that you insist is for ?emergencies only,? but end up using for festival tickets, clothes at Forever 21, and the occasional drunchies sesh.

 Feeding myself is expensive and hard.

 Frozen pizza for the 6th night in a row isn?t as enjoyable as you might think.
 Do yourself a favor and learn how to cook at least 3 or 4 affordable and nutritious meals (Ramen doesn?t count).
 Your digestive system and wallet will thank you.